 To make sure you don’t miss updates about Austen and Wharton-related news and events, you can follow my blog or subscribe via email, follow me on Twitter, and connect with me on Facebook, Pinterest, and Goodreads.
 From time to time I also post about the books I review, about other writers I admire, such as L.M.
 Montgomery, and about places I love (especially Nova Scotia and Alberta).

 2014 was The Year of Mansfield Park – three cheers for Austen’s strongest heroine, Fanny Price!
 I put together an exciting series of thirty-nine guest blog posts to mark 200 years of this complex and controversial novel, and it was a real pleasure to bring together so many of Austen’s readers at this Mansfield Park party.
-You can read more about it here.
+You can read more about “An Invitation to Mansfield Park” here.
 Contributors to the series included writers of Austen-inspired fiction, bloggers, booksellers, doctors, journalists, librarians, and academics.

 2013 was also an exciting year in the world of Austen and Wharton, as it marked the 200th anniversary of the publication of Austen’s famous and beloved novel Pride and Prejudice, and the 100th anniversary of the publication of Wharton’s novel The Custom of the Country, which her biographer Hermione Lee calls “her greatest book.”